 - Staff members who directly inflict harm

-- Facility management that ignored complaints or failed to vet employees
+- Facility management that ignored complaints, failed to vet employees, or failed to enforce safety protocols necessary to prevent abuse

 - Corporate parents such as Sequel Youth & Family Services, the industry’s largest for-profit operator, which is now linked to dozens of lawsuits nationwide